FAQs for the Sweet v. McMahon Settlement

 No.

-The Department will hold Class Members in forbearance or stopped collection status, and will reimburse you for any accrual of interest, until you receive your settlement relief or, where applicable for members of the decision group, until a decision denying settlement relief becomes final.
+The Department of Education will hold Class Members in forbearance or stopped collection status, and will reimburse you for any accrual of interest, until you receive your settlement relief or, where applicable for members of the decision group, until a decision denying settlement relief becomes final.
 For Direct Loans, this should happen automatically; for commercially held FFEL loans, you may have to notify your servicer that you are eligible for an administrative forbearance based on borrower defense.

 -